 Until 2010, the management of the portfolio was based on the same overall processes and procedures as the management of the Pension Fund, albeit different investment mandates.
 However, in February 2010 Norges Bank's Executive Board adopted new guidelines for the management of the portfolio with more focus towards holding liquid assets.
 For the equity management, emerging markets were removed, and custom regional weights were replaced by market capitalisation weights.
 The changes were effective from June 2010 on the benchmark side, while the changes in the portfolio were implemented gradually.
-After the removal of the fixed-income part of the portfolio, the composite's base currency was changed to

-Norwegian kroner, as the currency basket calculated on the overall portfolio was no longer representative.
+After the removal of the fixed-income part of the portfolio, the composite's base currency was changed to Norwegian kroner, as the currency basket calculated on the overall portfolio was no longer representative.

 Norges Bank's Executive Board has laid down guidelines for the Reserves Fund's investments.
 These guidelines state that the portfolio may be invested in derivatives that are naturally linked to listed equity instruments, fixed-income securities and money market instruments.
 However, the use of derivatives in the Reserves Fund's equity composite is very limited and immaterial for the investment strategy.
-Exchange traded futures are the most widely used financial derivatives.
-At year end the net fair value of the exchange traded futures was 0 million Norwegian Kroner, same value as last year.
-The average exposure on purchased exchange traded futures through 2021 was 28 million Norwegian Kroner, down from 147 last year.
-The average exposure on sold exchange traded futures through 2021 was 164 million Norwegian Kroner, down from 546 last year.
+The average exposure on purchased exchange traded futures through 2022 was 46 million Norwegian Kroner, up from 7 last year.
+The average exposure on sold exchange traded futures through 2022 was 7 million Norwegian Kroner, down from 216 last year.